 - Its structure is difficult compared to other site generators.

 - It's a Ruby based one, I'm more comfortable with Python.

 Hyde is a Python based static site generator like Jekyll but less complex.
 But Hyde lacks good documentation, and mainly a way to migrate from other blog engines.
-I can see that the project getting more interest recently.
-I hope it will get in to good position very soon.
+I can see that the project is getting more likes recently.
+I hope it will get into a good position very soon.

 After checking different static site generators I was very confused with different types of static site generators that I came across.
 Finally I got the one I'm looking for, Pelican (Another Python based static site generator.).
 The reason for picking Pelican was very simple.

 - Good Documentation